Evertras/gopong/README.md

 The ball will slowly speed up over time with each paddle hit.
 Its initial speed is 0.05/sec, and each paddle hit will increase it by 0.02/sec.
 These values are configurable.

+## Connecting

+To connect, a client must send a GET to `/connect`.
+An upgrade request will be sent, and if successful, messages will begin to flow as described below.

 ## Web socket protocol

 Uses a simple protocol that's just space delimited text.
 Each message is separated by a new line.

 The server has a configurable tick rate that defaults to 20 Hz.
 Position information will be sent on each tick for both paddles and the ball.

-The following messages are sent:
+The following messages are sent.

 ### Join